-Among many things, Kyunghee enjoys hiking, eating Korean food, rainy days, watching K-Drama, and dabbling on her lifestyle blog.
+Among many things, Kyunghee enjoys hiking, eating Korean food, rainy days, watching K-Drama, and creating on her lifestyle blog.

 Kyunghee was born in South Korea, raised in a small town of Utica, Michigan, now lives in Ypsilanti, Michigan with her husband and sweet pup Rosemary.
 Her favorite title is being an emo (aunt).